 Family Après takes place every Monday and Wednesday evening from December until end of March at Whistler Olympic Plaza.
 Kids can enjoy Canadian-themed activities and entertainment.
 This adds to the already popular outdoor skating available at Whistler Olympic Plaza.
 Family Après begins late December until the end of March.

-Whistler Presents: Holiday Experience
+Whistler Presents: Wintersphere

-This free family fun zone offers unparalleled indoor entertainment and fun.
+The Wintersphere family fun zone offers unparalleled indoor entertainment and fun.
 Operating daily during the Christmas holiday season at the Whistler Conference Centre, enjoy mini-golf, bouncy castles, kids’ movies, and video games for the whole family.

 For more information on where to stay during your Whistler holiday, check out our review of the best Whistler hotel accommodations, from budget to luxury.